What Do You Need to Train Therapy Dog

 READ

-How to Train Your Dog to Stop Attacking
+How to Train a Dog to Attack an Intruder

 It is also important to assess the physical health of the potential therapy dog candidate.
 They should be free from any underlying medical conditions that may affect their ability to engage in therapy work consistently.